 References: 1.
 Popovici-Muller J, Lemieux RM, Artin E, et al. Discovery of AG-120 (ivosidenib): a first-in-class mutant IDH1 inhibitor for the treatment of IDH1 mutant cancers.
 ACS Med Chem Lett.
 2018;9(4):300-305. doi:10.1021/acsmedchemlett.7b00421 2.
 Tibsovo.
 Package insert.
 Servier Pharmaceuticals LLC; 2022.
 3. Molenaar RJ, Maciejewski JP, Wilmink JW, van Noorden CJF.
 Wild-type and mutated IDH1/2 enzymes and therapy responses.
 Oncogene.
 2018;37(15):1949-1960. doi:10.1038/s41388-017-0077-z

 WARNING: DIFFERENTIATION SYNDROME IN AML

-Patients treated with TIBSOVO have experienced symptoms of differentiation syndrome, which can be fatal if not treated.
+Patients treated with TIBSOVO have experienced symptoms of differentiation syndrome, which can be fatal.
 Symptoms may include fever, dyspnea, hypoxia, pulmonary infiltrates, pleural or pericardial effusions, rapid weight gain or peripheral edema, hypotension, and hepatic, renal, or multi-organ dysfunction.
 If differentiation syndrome is suspected, initiate corticosteroid therapy and hemodynamic monitoring until symptom resolution.

 WARNINGS AND PRECAUTIONS